Clip Strips

 Consonant Digraphs may be introduced after learning about Blends, using words with short vowels.
 Many words with consonant digraphs have more advanced vowel patterns, which can be introduced as the patterns are learned.
 Download a free Consonant Digraph Word List with Bookmarks at the Super Tutor Tools store at Teachers Pay Teachers.
 Practice words with short vowels and a consonant digraph with an online wordsearch.

 WATCH videos and play online games at the Consonant Digraph tutorial at Wakelet.
-WATCH more videos from Kids vs Phonics: CH (1:38) SH (1:28) TH (1:53) TH-Hard (1:42) WH (1:34) & NG (2:02).
-PLAY more online games from Literactive: Whale gameCrab Catcher game, NG: Hula Pool & Gopher game.
+WATCH more videos from Kids vs Phonics: CH (1:38) SH (1:28) TH (1:53) TH-Hard (1:42) WH (1:34) & NG (2:02). [archived from Literactive, no longer working as of 10/23: Whale gameCrab Catcher game, NG: Hula Pool & Gopher game.]

 Some online games require flash, which is no longer supported after 12/31/2020.
 Learn more at The End of Flash.